On minimum integer representations of weighted games: Simple games, complete simple games and weighted games

-Whenever $i~\square~j$ voter~$i$ is as influential (strong) in the game as voter~$j$, meaning that it does not matter which one of both takes part in a coalition.
-So we can partition the whole set~$N$ of voters into equivalence classes $N_1,\dots, N_t$ and say that the complete simple game consists of $t$~types of voters.
+W.l.o.g.\ we assume $1\sqsupset 2 \sqsupset \dots \sqsupset n$ in the following.
+Whenever $i~\square~j$, voter~$i$ is as influential in the game as voter~$j$, meaning that it does not matter which one of both takes part in a coalition, i.e.\ the status of the coalition (winning or losing) does not change after a swap of two equally desirable voters.
+We can partition the whole set~$N$ of voters into equivalence classes $N_1,\dots, N_t$ and say that the complete simple game consists of $t$~types of voters.
 By $n_i$ we denote the cardinality of the set $N_i$ for $1\le i\le t$.
-The \textit{type} of a coalition is formed by a set of coalitions and can be described by a vector $(m_1,\dots,m_t)$ meaning $m_i$-out-of-$n_i$ voters (from the set $N_i$) for $1\le i\le t$.
-We can transfer the monotonic order $\leq$ via for $1\le i\le t$ and the remaining part of the partial order $\preceq$ via for $1\le i\le t-1$.
-We call the minimal vectors in this poset which are winning \textbf{shift-minimal winning coalitions} and the maximal vectors which are losing \textbf{shift-maximal losing coalitions}.
-A complete simple game is uniquely characterized be the set $\mathcal{W}^s$ of its shift-minimal winning coalitions or the set $\mathcal{L}^s$ of its shift-maximal losing coalitions.
-W.l.o.g.{} we mainly deal with types of coalitions, i.~e.{} sets of coalitions, instead of coalitions and for this reason also call the vector $\left(m_1,m_2,\dots,m_t\right)$ coalition.
+Coalitions are categorized into different types, which can be described by a vector $(m_1,\dots,m_t)$ meaning $m_i$-out-of-$n_i$ voters (from the set $N_i$) for $1\le i\le t$.